SirenaBorracha/rpt08-mvp/README.md

 "It's hard to justify the added weight of a notebook in my already overflowing work bag; now I can eliminate one more item and make the commute just that much less painful while still taking action towards a long term goal"

 Closing and Call to Action
 Do you want to get yourself on the path to being a writer?
-Get to the (app store?) and download Me Write Pretty One Day and get yourself on the way there today!
+Get to the (app store?) and download bloknot and get yourself on the way there today!